nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MediLink Contacts home folder.

+**Q**: How do I if I have the correct java version?<br>
+**A**: Open a Command Prompt, type java -version and press enter.
+It will then show the java version installed on your machine.
+If you see `Java not recognised as an internal or external command`, it means you likely do not have java installed.
+In this case you may download java11 [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues